askming/Personal-reading/_sources/2022/The Psychology of Money.md

 - Two things can put you in a better direction
   - Be careful who you praise and admire.
 Be careful who you look down upon and wish to avoid becoming.
   - Therefore, focus less on specific individuals and case studies and more on broad patterns.

+---

+_last updated on: 2022-04-21_

+## Chapter 3 Never Enough

+- The hardest financial skill is getting the goalpost to stop moving
+- Social comparison is the problem here
+- Enough is not too little
+- There are many things never worth risking, no matter the potential gain

+- Happiness, as it's said, is just results minus expectations.